ChrisRahme/rolling_shutter/README.md

 1. Start the script
 2. Choose a video (`sample.mp4` given)
-3. Result will be displayed in the folder
+3. Result will be displayed in the folder as `result.png`

 ![GIF](explanation.gif?raw=true "Explanation")